Contact & Bio

 While based in Detroit, Michigan, I provide still and motion work for editorial and advertising clients all over the world focusing on portraits, food & drink, industrial and accompanying lifestyle imagery.

-With 18+ years of studio and on location experience, I specialize in creating photo and video content for agencies, as well as corporate and editorial clients.
 My work focuses on the people, the processes and the product that define a company's brand, mission and vision.
 I love to tell stories about the work of makers, CEO’s, entrepreneurs, and other inspiring figures who are reshaping our surroundings.

 As a Self-Shooting Producer / Director, I was awarded a Regional Emmy for the short documentary "A Wife Called Phoenicia," a film that follows Sameer Eid who has been running the Lebanese restaurant Phoenicia in metro Detroit for 47 years.
 Eid is a hands-on, old-school owner - a dying breed of restauranteur.